dhis2/developer-portal/blog/2024-05-20-standing-up-a-fhir-gateway-for-dhis2-from-an-ig/index.md

 Head over the [DHIS2 developer docs](/docs/integration/apache-camel/) for a primer into Camel.
 :::

 Currently, the generated template project has a single HTTP endpoint described in `dhis2-fhir-gateway/src/main/resources/camel/api.yaml`.
-This endpoint accepts an HTTP request and delegates its processing to the route described in `HelloWorldRouteBuilder.java`.
+This endpoint accepts an HTTP request and delegates its processing to the route described in `hello-word.camel.yaml`.

 ### Generating Gateway Endpoints